HL7/davinci-ra/input/pagecontent/index.md

 {% include img-portrait.html img="workflow-medicare-advantage.png" caption = "Figure 1-2 Workflow for Medicare Advantage Population" %}

 This implementation guide does not define how payers determine a coding gap and how coding gaps are produced or managed on the payer side including hierarchies.
 This implementation guide also does not define suspecting processes and algorithms/predictive models that are used for suspecting analytics.

-It is the intent of this implementation guide to expand its specifications in future versions to support communication of coding gaps from providers back to the payers, for example to provide a mechanism to allow providers to communicate HCC invalidations to payers.
+### Actors

+The actors involved in exchanging risk adjustment coding gap reports are <span class="bg-success" markdown="1">payers, providers, and risk adjustment coders such as Certified Risk Adjustment Coder (CRC).
+The roles that these actors may play in the context of report generation, query and remediation process are described in the Methodology section of this implementation guide.</span><!-- new-content -->

 ---